DatabayAG/Flashcards/README.md

 1. Copy the Flashcards directory to your ILIAS installation at the followin path (create subdirectories, if neccessary):
 Customizing/global/plugins/Services/Repository/RepositoryObject/
 2. Go to Administration > Plugins
-3. Click "Update" for the FlashCards plugin
+3. Click "Update" for the Flashcards plugin
-4. Click "Activate" for the FlashCards plugin
+4. Click "Activate" for the Flashcards plugin
-5. Click "Refresh Languages" for the FlashCards plugin
+5. Click "Refresh Languages" for the Flashcards plugin

 There is nothing to configure for this plugin.